go-gl/gltext/README.md

 * Determining the height of truetype glyphs is not entirely accurate.
   It is unclear at this point how to get to this information reliably.
+  Specifically the parts in `LoadTruetype` at truetype.go#L54+.
+  The vertical glyph bounds computed by freetype-go are not correct for certain fonts.
+Right now we manually offset the value by added `4` to the height.
+This is an unreliable hack and should be fixed.
+* `freetype-go` does not expose `AdvanceHeight` for vertically rendered fonts.
+  This may mean that the Advance size for top-to-bottom fonts is incorrect.

 ### Dependencies